-as the means of fundamentally explaining inter-personal and intergroup dynamics.
-In contrast, social representations theory, in describing how people come to interpret and make their world meaningful, is a model which focuses upon processes of interpersonal communication as the determiners of the structure and content of the belief systems which are called social representations.
+Social-identity theory, while it attempts to explain inter-group relationships, is a model which focuses upon individual needs and motivation (the need for a positive social identity) as the means of fundamentally explaining interpersonal and inter-group dynamics.
+Social-identity theory represents a formal model, in that it presents definitions of the constructs it uses and clearly describes their relationship to each other.
+Social-identity theory makes direct predictions of behaviour; it is an explanatory, not a descriptive, model.
+Social-identity theory has been tested primarily using experimental or quasi-experimental methods.
+In contrast, social-representations theory, in describing how people come to interpret their world and make it meaningful, is a model which focuses upon processes of interpersonal communication as the determiners of the structure and content of the belief systems which are called social representations.
 Moscovici at least (though not some of his followers) has shunned formal propositional elaboration of the model.
-He has rejected the need for formal definitions of the constructs he uses in the model and avoids prediction on the basis of the model.
-Social representation theory is largely concerned with describing the content of representations not with predicting what that content will be in any particular group context.
-It is primarily a functionalist model: much attention is paid to explaining the purpose of representations.
+He has rejected the need for formal definitions of the constructs he uses in the model, and avoids prediction on the basis of the model.
+Social-representation theory is concerned largely with describing the content of representations, not with predicting what that content will be in any particular group context.
+It is primarily a functionalist model; much attention is paid to explaining the purpose of representations.
+Social-representations theory has occasionally been tested using experimental methods but researchers have chosen primarily to collect representations using survey techniques-sometimes using in-depth interviews, other times using questionnaire formats.

-Social identity theory and Social representation theory have characteristics which set them apart as quite distinct paradigms.
-Neither could be regarded to have introduced a paradigm shift (in the Kuhnian sense) into social psychology.
+Social-identity theory and social-representation theory have characteristics which set them apart as quite distinct paradigms.
+Neither could be regarded as having introduced a paradigm shift (in the Kuhnian sense) into social psychology.
 Both have venerable ancestors within the discipline.
-They reflect the social cognition - social construction debate which has haunted social psychology since its inception.
-Social identity theory and the theory of social representations could be linked to create a more powerful explanatory model of action and could mark a step towards a real paradigm shift in social psychology.
+They reflect the social cognition-social construction debate which has haunted social psychology since its inception.
+Social-identity theory and the theory of social representations could be linked to create a more powerful explanatory model of action and could mark a step towards a real paradigm shift in social psychology.

 Integrating the two theories could make both more ready to face their critics.
-Integrating them could also produce a generic theoretical framework which might replace, or at least contextualise, a large number of social psychological models each of which has been created to explain a narrow range of social behaviour in highly specific settings.
+Integrating them could also produce a generic theoretical framework which might replace, or at least contextualize, a large number of socialpsychological models, each of which has been created to explain a narrow range of social behaviour in highly specific settings.

-Social identity theory (Tajfel, 1978) could benefit from the alliance with social representations theory because it has been too narrowly focused on explaining intergroup conflict and differentiation (Tajfel and Turner, 1986).
+Social-identity theory (Tajfel 1978) could benefit from the alliance with social-representations theory because it has been too narrowly focused on explaining inter-group conflict and differentiation (Tajfel and Turner 1986).
 By addressing the issues of social representation, it can provide a model of the broader role of identity processes in directing the social construction of what passes for reality.
-The liaison may ultimately even encourage the integration of social identity theory and self-schema theory since recent work on schema has been shifting towards a recognition of the essential role of social processes in cognition (e.g. Deaux (in press), Markus (see Gurin and Markus, 1989) and, Abrams (1992).
+The liaison may ultimately even encourage the integration of social-identity theory and self-schema theory, since recent work on schema has been shifting towards a recognition of the essential role of social processes in cognition (for example Deaux (1992), Gurin and Markus (1989), and Abrams (1992)).